MagnusRichert/ASAPR/README.md

 ##### Fine tuning by test runs

 The easiest way to set the X- and Y-axis offsets very accurately is to use an empty cell culture plate and scratch a cross through it using a test probe without a pipette tip attached so that the well surface is actually damaged.
 To do this, select the “mesh” option in the script with a 90° rotation and a generous tip offset to avoid hitting the edges of the plate in case of doubt.
-You can then measure the localisation of the cross within the plate with a caliper and adjust the coordinates if necessary.Recommended is for example to measure all corners of a 24-well plate.
+The test probe should not be driven too deeply into the plate in order to avoid tilting the tip and possible bending.
+You can then measure the localisation of the cross within the plate with a caliper and adjust the coordinates if necessary.
+Recommended is for example to measure all corners of a 24-well plate.
 Run again until it fits your needs.
 ![Fine Tuning](docs/finetuning.png)

 #### Prepare well file